Works Zone Permit Application

 Options to pay

-The LTC is an external advisory body that advises Council on proposals related to traffic and parking controls.
-Any proposals endorsed by the LTC must then be approved by Council.
+The LTC is an external advisory body that provides recommendations to Council on traffic and parking control proposals.
+Any proposals endorsed by the LTC must then be formally approved by Council.

 Works zones are not installed until the recommendation is endorsed by the LTC.